jchooch/jchooch.github.io/_drafts/philosophy_problems.md

 In the hope of igniting greater appreciation for – and attention to – philosophical investigation of such problems, I thought I'd share some of my favourites here.
 Many of these problems have analogues and consequences across multiple philosophical subfields.
 I hope they stimulate you as much as they do me, and that you are struck like me by their generality and broad import (in our connected [LINK TO POST ON CONSILIENCE] world).

 - Newcomblike problems and the difficulty of "causation".
+- Related: the meaning of counterfactuals (all of which are true on the classical conditional formulation) (may feed into other philosophical problems like the above).
 - Transformative experience and goal integrity.
 - Group belief aggregation (e.g. aggregate-then-update conflicts with update-then-aggregate).
 - Belief revision...?
 - Goal integrity...?
+- The frame problem...?
+- Gavagai...?
+- The problem of induction... statistical learning and AI alignment are related!